Damascus affair: Background

-In 1840 Damascus belonged to the Ottoman Empire (1299-1922).
+In 1840, Damascus belonged to the Ottoman Empire.
 Under Ottoman rule, the society was organized by the so-called millet system, which divided the Ottoman subjects into different millets based on their religious affiliation.
 This system guaranteed considerable autonomy to the different millets as long as its members remained loyal to the sultan.
-The Muslim millet was by far the biggest since Islam was the most dominant religion in the area.
+The Muslim millet was by far the biggest since Islam was the dominant religion.
 Christians and Jews were considered dhimmis—a class of non-Muslims possessing some limited rights under Muslim rule—and allowed to practice their own religion.
 In return, the Christians and the Jews had to pay jizya (a special tax imposed on non-Muslim subjects), and they possessed a lower legal and social status than their fellow Muslim citizens.
 Under the pressure of European powers, who sought to establish a better status for the Christian communities in the Ottoman Empire, sultan Abdülmecid decreed in 1839 that all subjects, regardless of their religion, were equal before the law.
 This edict of Gülhane signalled the start of almost three decades of modernization, known as the Tanzimat period, which was aimed at a reorganization of the Empire.

-Since the beginning of the sixteenth century, Syria had been part of the Ottoman Empire (1299-1922).
+Since the beginning of the sixteenth century, Syria had been part of the Ottoman Empire.
 However, in 1831, eight years before the Tanzimat reforms, Ottoman Syria had come under the control of the Egyptian Muhammad Ali, the viceroy of Ottoman Egypt who had turned against the sultan.
 Muhammad Ali was said to have been influenced by European powers, particularly by France, which often attempted to safeguard and ameliorate the position of members of Catholic orders in the region.
 Under the rule of Muhammed Ali, the rights afforded to the Christian population increased and, like the Muslim inhabitants of the region, they were conscripted into the army.
 These new rights strained the relationship between the Muslim majority and their non-Muslim counterparts.
 However, the relationship between other non-Muslim groups could become tense as well.
-The relation between Jewish and Christian communities was tense as the result of economic rivalry between both communities in which the Jewish merchants often acquired the most economic prosperity.
+The relation between Jewish and Christian communities was tense as the result of economic rivalry between the two communities in which the Jewish merchants often acquired the most economic prosperity.
 In this economic struggle, both groups sought the support of the Muslim majority.
 In general, the relationship between Jewish and Muslim communities was better than the relation between Muslim and Christian communities, which was partially caused by Muslims' resentment at the new rights afforded to the Christians under the rule of Muhammad Ali.